 he?
 Why is he after her?
 And why does he refer to killing her as a “game

-she’s gained in the four years since her ex tried to kill her, but barely
+gained in the four years since her ex tried to kill her, but barely holds

-holds him off.
-She hears Alex and tries to call for help, but the stranger
+him off.
+She hears Alex and tries to call for help, but the stranger slams

-slams her against a wall, knocking her dizzy.
-Then he leaves and she’s
+her against a wall, knocking her dizzy.
+Then he leaves and she’s left as

-left as confused as ever.
-Alex and another stranger appear as she passes
+confused as ever.
+Alex and another stranger appear as she passes out.

-William’s rule, one knight takes control of a keep, charged to marry and
+s rule, one knight takes control of a keep, charged to marry and protect

-protect that land for his king.
-His bride, Kalyss, has heard the rumors
+that land for his king.
+His bride, Kalyss, has heard the rumors about

-about him, however.
+him, however.
 She sees the blood of her people on his hands.
-In
+In fact,

-fact, with her gifted vision, she sees the blood of all his victims on his
+with her gifted vision, she sees the blood of all his victims on his hands

-goes for the first aid kit, Geoffrey questions her about her attacker.
+for the first aid kit, Geoffrey questions her about her attacker.
+When